How to Get Structured Output From Any LLM Using sinc-LLM

-Getting an LLM to return structured output — valid JSON, consistent tables, formatted data — is one of the most common frustrations in AI development.
-The model returns prose when you need JSON.
-It adds commentary around the data.
+Getting an LLM to return structured output (valid JSON, consistent tables, formatted data) is one of the most common problems in AI development.
+The model gives you prose when you need JSON.
+It adds extra text around the data.
 It changes field names between requests.
-I solved this problem permanently by realizing that structured output is a specification problem, not a model problem.
+The fix is simple: structured output is a specification problem, not a model problem.

 LLMs are trained on text.
-Their training distribution is dominated by prose — articles, conversations, documentation.
-When you ask for structured output without a precise specification, the model falls back to its training distribution's most common response format: prose with maybe some formatting.
+Most of that text is prose: articles, conversations, and documentation.
+When you ask for structured output without a clear spec, the model falls back to what it knows best.
+It gives you prose, maybe with some light formatting.

 The fix is not "say please" or "be very specific."
-The fix is providing a specification complete enough that the model has no ambiguity about the output structure.
-This is exactly what sinc-LLM's FORMAT band (n=4) is designed for.
+The fix is giving the model a spec so complete that it has no question about the output shape.
+That is exactly what sinc-LLM's FORMAT band (n=4) is built for.

-In the sinc-LLM 6-band decomposition, the FORMAT band explicitly defines the output structure.
-But the key insight is that FORMAT alone is not enough — you also need CONSTRAINTS to enforce it.
+In the sinc-LLM 6-band system, the FORMAT band sets the output shape.
+But FORMAT alone is not enough.
+You also need CONSTRAINTS to lock it in.

 For JSON output: "Return a valid JSON object with the following schema: {name: string, age: number, skills: string[], experience_years: number}.
 No markdown code fences.
 No commentary before or after the JSON.
 Raw JSON only."